gkaguirrelab/combiExperiments/README.md

 # combiExperiments
-Code to conduct experiments using the combiLEDToolbox.
+Code to conduct experiments using the combiLEDToolbox and combiAirToolbox.
 This includes psychophysics, pupillometric, fMRI, and electrophysiologic studies.